jlperona/pygpa-converter/README.md

 ### Adding a New Scale

-If you would like to see a clean example of how to add a new grade scale, see an example to be constructed.
+If you would like to see a clean example of how to add a new grade scale, see the following example commits:

+* [*Brazil Single*](https://github.com/jlperona/pygpa-converter/commit/6711dc104f185cc03e64ba18f131062bf6e34245) for letter grade scales
+* *TBA* for number grade scales
+* *TBA* for mixed grade scales

 Below are the steps to add a new scale: